 Samoyeds are your friendly and gentle herding dogs from the arctic circle.
-They’re big and fluffy, but also one of the most cheerful dog breeds in the world.
-With their seemingly perpetual smile, Samoyeds are fantastic companions for kids.
+They’re big and fluffy, though also one of the most cheerful breeds in the world.
+But with their perpetual smile, you may be wondering whether Samoyeds are actually intelligent.

 There’s no denying that Samoyeds are great dogs, but why are they smart?
-Let’s examine how we measure dog intelligence and what really makes the Samoyed a highly intelligent dog breed.
+You’ll be surprised to learn that there’s more to these dogs than just a goofy, cheerful dog.
+Let’s examine how we measure dog IQ and what really makes Samoyeds smart.

 RECOMMENDED: The 100 Smartest Dog Breeds

 Table of Contents

 - 2 More Reasons Why Samoyeds Are Smart

 - Is Your Samoyed Smart?

 How We Measure a Samoyed’s Intelligence